The Settings section allows you to configure your OJS installation to best meet your publishing needs.

 It consists of Journal Settings, Website Settings, Workflow Settings, and Distribution Settings, which will be covered in the next 4 chapters.

 The Journal Settings page includes details about the journal.

 Use the tabs to navigate to the different sections of Journal Settings: Masthead, Contact, Sections.

-Journal Name is the name of your journal.
+Journal title is the name of your journal.
 E.g., Journal of Software Documentation